Home > Resources > What is PRV Offset (Droop) and Why Does it Occur?

 Factors Affecting the Amount of Offset

-The amount of set point offset (the degree of slope) is dependent upon a number of factors.
+The amount of set point offset (the degree of slope) / droop slope is dependent upon a number of factors.

-1. Intrinsic (Uncontrollable) to all regulator designs, and cannot be controlled by the user.
+These are inherent to all regulator designs and cannot be controlled by the user.